-Dallas Wings sophomore guard Arike Ogunbowale made a name for herself back in college at University of Notre Dame.
-After hitting a couple of clutch shots in the 2018 Final Four against University of Connecticut and then in the National Championship against Mississippi State University.
+Dallas Wings sophomore guard Arike Ogunbowale made a name for herself back in college at Notre Dame.
+After hitting a couple of clutch shots in the 2018 Final Four against the University of Connecticut and then in the National Championship against Mississippi State University.

-When she enter the WNBA last season, she put the league on notice so much so, it made the Dallas Wings more willing to move on from All-star guard, Skylar Diggins this past offseason.
-Ogunbowale finished second to Napheesa Collier in the 2019 Rookie of the Year race, and along the way drew a lot of comparison to two-time WNBA Champion, Cappie Pondexter.
+When she entered the WNBA last season, she put the league on notice so much, so it made the Dallas Wings more willing to move on from All-star guard Skylar Diggins this past off-season.
+Ogunbowale finished second to Napheesa Collier in the 2019 Rookie of the Year race and, along the way, drew a lot of comparison to two-time WNBA Champion Cappie Pondexter.

 After the Seattle Storm’s shootaround practice on Friday morning, Sue Bird and Sami Whitcomb spoke on Ogunbowale’s jump from year one to year two and who’s game does her game reminds them of.

 “Actually, I think Cappie Pondexter seems to be a name that is coming up a lot.
 And I think Cappie was one of the first players to kind of have that game, she was both explosive, but could shoot.
 She could take you off the dribble, but she also made the right play at the right time and would shook up her teammates as well.
 We also seen that comparison with Chennedy Carter and I think it is similar for Arike,” said Bird.